Learning and Memory (level 5)

 - critically evaluate (with reference to empirical considerations) the main theories covered in each of the lecture topics

-- provide examples of empirical techniques used in research on learning and memory.
+- provide examples of empirical techniques used in research on cognition.